magwenelab/CodeStarterKit/vscode_setup.md

 ## Install VSCode Remote-SSH extensions

+Before trying to connect to the server with VSCode, make sure that you can do it in a terminal.

 Go to the Extensions tab in the left panel icons (or Ctrl + Shift + X) and search for and install Remote-SSH.
 This will automatically install these other extensions: Remote Explorer and Remote-SHH: Editing Configuration Files.
 In the left panel, you can connect to a new remote server using the Remote Explorer icon.
 If you follow the steps in [ssh_keys.md](https://github.com/magwenelab/CodeStarterKit/blob/main/ssh_keys.md) you will see the nickname of your server as an option, select it and the connection should be automatic.
 If you didn't set up a nickname you can use the full ssh command and follow the prompts to connect and add your password.

+If you are using Windows, you need to have an SSH Client, if you use Git Bash, it comes with an SSH client.
+After installing the Remotes-SSH extensions, go to Settings and search for "Remotes SSH Path" and add the path to your SSH Client, for example `C:\Program Files\Git\usr\bin\ssh.exe`.

 # In development &darr;
 ## Install other VSCode extensions